MicrosoftDocs/powerquery-docs/powerquery-docs/query-folding-basics.md

 1. The Power Query query script (also known as M code), found inside the Advanced Editor, is submitted to the Power Query engine alongside with other important information such as credentials and data source privacy levels.
 2. Power Query determines what data needs to be extracted from the data source and submits a request to the data source.
 3. The data source responds to the request from Power Query by transferring the requested data to Power Query.
 4. Power Query receives the incoming data from the data source and performs any transformations using the Power Query engine if necessary.
 5. The results derived from the previous point are loaded to a destination.

 When Power Query reads your query script, it runs it through an optimization process to more efficiently evaluate your query.
-In this process it determines what steps (transforms) from your query can be offloaded to your data source and which other steps would need to be evaluated locally using the Power Query engine.
+In this process it determines what steps (transforms) from your query can be offloaded to your data source and which other steps would need to be evaluated using the Power Query engine.
 This optimization process is also called Query folding where Power Query tries to push as much of the load possible to the data source in an effort to optimize your query execution.

 >[!IMPORTANT]
 >All rules from the Power Query formula language (also known as M Language) are followed.
 Most notably, lazy evaluation plays an important role during the optimization process where Power Query will understand what specific transforms from your query need to be evaluated and what others do not need to be evaluated because they are not needed in the output of your query.